Charlotte Sweeney: Career

 Sweeney began her career as an associate with LaFond & Clausen, LLC in 1995 and was named a partner at the firm in 1998.
 From 1999 to 2008, she was a partner with LaFond & Sweeney, LLC.
-Since 2008, she has been a partner at Sweeney & Bechtold, LLC., where she focused on civil rights and employment discrimination law.
+From 2008 to 2022, she was a partner at Sweeney & Bechtold, LLC., where she focused on civil rights and employment discrimination law.
 In 2019, she helped draft the Equal Pay for Equal Work Act in Colorado.

 Federal judicial service

 In May 2021, Sweeney was one of three candidates recommended to the White House by Senators John Hickenlooper and Michael Bennet.
 On August 5, 2021, President Joe Biden nominated Sweeney to serve as a United States district judge of the United States District Court for the District of Colorado.
-President Biden nominated Sweeney to the seat vacated by Judge R. Brooke Jackson, who assumed senior status on September 30, 2021.
+President Biden nominated Sweeney to the seat vacated by Judge R. Brooke Jackson, who would assume senior status on September 30, 2021.
 On October 20, 2021, a hearing on her nomination was held before the Senate Judiciary Committee.
-On December 2, 2021, the committee were deadlocked on her nomination by an 11–11 vote.
+On December 2, 2021, the committee failed to report her nomination by an 11–11 vote.
 On January 3, 2022, her nomination was returned to the President under Rule XXXI, Paragraph 6 of the United States Senate; she was renominated the same day.
-On January 20, 2022, the committee were deadlocked on her nomination by an 11–11 vote.
-On May 11, 2022, the Senate discharged her nomination from committee by a 51–49 vote.
+On January 20, 2022, the committee again failed to report her nomination by an 11–11 vote.
+On May 11, 2022, the Senate discharged the committee from further consideration of her nomination by a 51–49 vote.
 On May 24, 2022, the Senate invoked cloture on her nomination by a 48–42 vote.
 On May 25, 2022, her nomination was confirmed by a 48–46 vote.
 She received her judicial commission on July 18, 2022.
 She is the first openly LGBT federal judge in Colorado and the first openly LGBT woman to serve as a federal district court judge west of the Mississippi.